knice/inquiry.ucsc.edu/source/_articles/2020-21/natures-master-manupulator.md

 While Calibr and other organizations continue to search for new drugs, Sullivan has gone back to more fundamental questions.
-The nature of the worm-germ symbiosis, for example: it's obvious what *Wolbachia* gets out of the deal---room and board---but what does it bring to the table?
+The nature of the worm-germ symbiosis, for example: it's obvious what *Wolbachia* gets out of the deal&mdash;room and board&mdash;but what does it bring to the table?
 To answer the question, Sullivan and postdoc [**Frederic Landmann**](http://www.crbm.cnrs.fr/en/team/mechanisms-of-symbiosis-with-wolbachia/) (now an assistant professor at the [Montpellier Cell Biology Research